The absorbent mind

-It’s a powerful, non-stop learning process that shapes their entire being.
+Maria Montessori called this the absorbent mind.
+It's a powerful, non-stop learning process that quietly shapes who your child becomes.

 How to apply it at home